jyothsna-m7/register/README.md

 2) Start adding events

-3) As UI is not intuitive, please look for red/ green flash messages on top of the page
+3) As UI is not intuitive, please look for red/ green flash messages on top of the page and note that times are UTC

 How did you approach this challenge?